Become a Foster Carer. Be rewarded.

 - links to state fostering associations and access to fostering forums

 - peer support and contact with other carers in your area

 - a non-taxable foster care allowance that varies according to the type of care provided and the child’s individual needs.

-It’s important to know that all authorised Foster Carers and their adult household members are required to have a current NSW Working With Children Check.
+It’s important to know that all authorised Foster Carers and their adult household members are required to have a current Working With Children Check.

 Want to find out more?

 Call us now on 1800 634 748 or make an online enquiry and someone will contact you.